803 - Expenditures

 All employees who use a district credit card will turn in itemized receipts.
 Any charges made without verifiable receipts will require the employee to reimburse the district for the charges.

-It is also a requirement of the employee to present a copy of the district’s tax exempt certificate with all purchases to ensure that sales tax is not charged, failure to do so could require the employee to reimburse the district the sales tax charge.
+It is also a requirement of the employee to present a copy of the district’s tax exemption certificate with all purchases to ensure that sales tax is not charged, failure to do so could require the employee to reimburse the district the sales tax charge.

 Adopted: 3/05